avble/avble.github.io/_posts/2024-09-10-high-traffic--microservice-scalability.md

 [libevent](https://https://github.com/libevent/libevent) library is very popular in utilizing non-blocking socket.
 And it is widely used in several [application](https://libevent.org/).

-[av_http](https://github.com/avble/av_http/) has implemented an mini-http server based on the libevent.
+I have created [mini-http server](https://github.com/avble/av_http/) from scratch by based on the libevent.

 av_http presents an intutive way(modern look) source code for creating a http server.
 In addition, an experiment on performance is also exercised.
 Its result is more impressive than my expectation.